Radon transformation on reductive symmetric spaces: support theorems: Support theorem for the horospherical transform

 \begin{prop} Let $B$ be a convex compact subset of $\g[a]_{\g[q]}$ and let $\phi\in\Es^{1}_{P_{0}}(X)$.
 If

 then

 \end{prop}

-\begin{proof} Because of equivariance and continuity of the Radon transform it suffices to prove the claim for $K$-finite functions $\phi$.
+\begin{proof} Because of equivariance and continuity of $\Rt[P_{0}]$ it suffices to prove the claim for $K$-finite functions $\phi$.
 We will therefore assume that $\phi$ is $K$-finite with isotypes contained in a finite subset $\vartheta$ of $\widehat{K}$.